 What is omnichannel customer support?

 Omnichannel and multichannel both mean the customer can contact you however and whenever they prefer but omnichannel support also goes one step further.
-An omnichannel experience is a holistic one.
+An omnichannel customer support experience is a holistic one.
 Instead of each channel operating in silos, they operate as a whole.
 This means that all of your channels are connected to provide the customer a seamless experience.
 No matter the method your customer chooses to reach out to you, it feels like a connected and consistent experience with their context and history carrying over to each touchpoint.

 In a society where convenience is key and speed is king, this type of fluid customer support will help companies stand out from the competition.
 In fact, with technology weaved so seamlessly into their lives, consumers these days expect the same integrated experience from the companies they purchase from regardless of channel or device they reach out on.